Laboratory

 • The nitrogen evaporation rate will increase during normal operation.
 If the evaporation rate has increased by more than 30%, you should consider re-pumping the vacuum space.

-• While you may be able to transfer liquid nitrogen, the outside of the dewar may get cold and even condense water, especially along the tail (if any).
+• While you may be able to transfer liquid nitrogen, the outside of the dewar may get cold and even condense water, especially along the tail, if any.

-If you suspect a poor vacuum, use the same procedure (§1.1) as is used on liquid helium dewars to check and pump on the vacuum.
+If you suspect a poor vacuum, use the same procedure as is used on liquid helium dewars to check and pump on the vacuum.

 If you are still having problems, contact the manufacturer for advice.